Steph Aston sought help for a rare disorder. She died after being accused of faking

 Dangers of the condition range from mild to life-threatening, and early diagnosis is crucial.

-A 2019 study estimated the overall prevalence of EDS to be 1 in 5000, however, scientific evidence is lacking to support this number.
+The overall prevalence of EDS has been estimated to be 1 in 5000, however scientific evidence is lacking.
+Since misdiagnosis is common the actual prevalence is believed to be much higher.

-Experts believe that since misdiagnosis is common, the actual number may be much higher.
+A 2019 study estimated the combined prevalence of hypermobile EDS (hEDS) and Hypermobility Spectrum Disorders (HSD) in Wales to be 1 in 500.

 Several large-scale clinical research projects are underway to assess the prevalence, economic impact and possible treatments for the condition.